Hippl-Eric/maintain/README.md

 The mileage_logs and service_data functions receive PUT requests from the site JavaScript.
 The mileage_logs request specifies whether all cars' or just the default car's data should be returned.
 Mileage data is returned in JSON for plotting.
 The service_data request is used to pre-fill the service form based upon a reminder.
 A serializer method was created on the Reminder model to return reminder data in JSON.

 Export CSV Data:<br>
 The user has the option to export their service logs to csv.
 The csv_data view parses the user's service logs in reverse chronological order, and writes a csv file using Python's csv module.
-Django's FileResponse returns an attachment, and the user's browser prompts the user to save the file.
+The Content-Disposition header in the response is set to "attachment", and the user's browser prompts the user to save the file.

 Helper Functions:<br>
 In addition to the main views, helper functions were created.
 As stated, the site is built around the concept of a "default car".
 To make manipulating the default car easier, functions to set, update, and get the default car were created.